-The host can implement OTA firmware update for target devices through wireless transmission.
+GR551x can transmit DFU commands and data for firmware update through multiple ways, and the most commonly used one is OTA through Bluetooth LE connection.
 To update through Bluetooth LE connection, set the OTA Profile and the OTA Service.

 4.1 Bluetooth LE OTA Profile